Strategies for translation, localization, and rollout

 While a language-based approach can provide less overhead, you may run into complexities with commerce, currencies, and VAT.

-A locale-based approach may provide simplicity in commerce, but it will create undesired duplication of content that is unfriendly for SEO.
+A locale-based approach may provide simplicity in commerce, but it will create undesired duplication of content that can be unfriendly for SEO.

 A hybrid model where the site is predominantly language-based keeps content duplication low.
 You will still have similar language-based commerce considerations, but this would be considered the preferred option over locale-based.